 Students are encouraged to access the excellent range of books in the library or on-line articles and engage in wider reading around the subject.
 We have some links with university departments and on occasions invite in guest speakers.
-The department also organises an annual Ethics, Philosophy & Religion Conference for all Year 12 students.
-In February of this year, the department organised, in conjunction with the Modern languages department, a thought-provoking trip to Berlin, which included a visit to Sachsenhausen concentration camp.
-Past RS students have also participated in trips to China (2018) and the USA (2019) in collaboration with other departments in the Sixth Form.
+The department also organises an annual Ethics, Philosophy & Religion Conference for all Year 12 students in which the entire year group spend the day exploring topical issues such as the use of AI, philosophy in prison and medical ethics with guest speakers.